 - 1. Each test form contains items assessing all standards. - 2.
 Test items that assess each standard will be limited to a multiple-choice format. - 3.
 Test items are focused on content that is authentic, engaging, and understandable to students. - 4.
-Test items are worded precisely and clearly.
-The better focused an item, the more reliable and fair it is likely to be, and the more likely all students will understand what is required of them. - 5.
 All items are reviewed to eliminate language that shows bias or that would otherwise likely disadvantage a particular group of students.
-Items do not display unfair representations of gender, race, ethnicity, disability, culture, or religion; nor do items contain elements that are offensive to any such groups. - 6.
-All multiple-choice answer choices-keys and distractors-are similar in length, syntax, or structure.
-Students should not be able to rule out a wrong answer or identify a correct response solely by its appearance.
-Distractors are created so that students must reason their way to the correct answer rather than simply eliminate incorrect responses because of a distractor's obviously inappropriate nature.
-Distractors should always be plausible (but incorrect) in the context of the item stem.
-Correct responses will be approximately equally distributed among As, Bs, Cs, and Ds.
+Items do not display unfair representations of gender, race, ethnicity, disability, culture, or religion; nor do items contain elements that are offensive to any such groups.